dehesselle/mibap/README.md

 ## Status

 As of v0.1, a working application bundle of Inkscape can be built.
 But this is only the starting point.
 There are still a lot of things missing/left to optimize, this is a work-in-progress.
-At some point development in this repository will cease and be continued in [Inkscape's repository on GitLab](https://gitlab.com/inkscape/inkscape).
+At some point development in this repository may cease and be continued in [Inkscape's repository on GitLab](https://gitlab.com/inkscape/inkscape).

 ### History